MetOffice/CSET/docs/source/working-practices/testing.rst

 Automatic Testing
 =================

-Doing testing more frequently makes it easier, as it is much easier to narrow down what broke.
+Doing testing more frequently makes it better, as it is much easier to narrow down what broke.
 Don't just test when it is time to release.
 Semi-regular testing outside of commit CI is useful to test for dependency changes.
 Regular testing makes everything better and easier! (especially when automated)